rcac-geo/workshop-qgis/episodes/project.md

   ![](https://github.com/user-attachments/assets/ee910f75-b1d1-439b-800d-7bc79a023dc4)

 :::::::::::::::: spoiler
-### Exercise
+### homework

-the smaller Channelization Threshold is, the more channels you generated, and the high resolution you got (As below shows more accurate Wetness Index)
+the smaller Channelization Threshold is, the more channels you generated, and the high resolution you got (As below shows more accurate Wetness Index, with Channelization Threshold, 1000)

   ![](https://github.com/user-attachments/assets/cfb23011-aab6-4214-98dc-6b8874c0a679)